danjclegg/korean-english-interlinear/README.md

 # korean-english-interlinear
-Korean-English Interlinear Generator Web-App in Python
+This page houses the source code for a [publicly available Korean-English Interlinear Generator Web-App](https://koreaninterlinear.herokuapp.com/).

-This app is currently [deployed on Heroku](https://koreaninterlinear.herokuapp.com/).

 Designed for learning Korean with any text you want, this program generates crude literal/direct/word-for-word English translations underneath Korean text (interlinear) and supplies extra contextual information in clickable pop-up boxes.
 The literal translation offers insights into the Korean language that full-sentence translation obscures.
 The generated pages are self-contained files ideal for saving for offline reading.
 As it uses simple dictionary look-ups, the translations are only possibilities.